n-greensweig/sous-ai/README.md

-# SousAI: A Full-stack Recipes App
+# Sous: A Full-stack Recipes App

 ## Table of Contents
 - [Description](#Description)